AinoSpring/ainoBlog/content/about.md

 I am a german software developer.
 I just write some stuff for fun in my free time.
 I mostly do back-end stuff and currently try some machine-learning and I **love** linux!

-As you can see, this site was created using [hugo](https://gohugo.io/) and a 3rd-party [theme](https://github.com/LordMathis/hugo-theme-nightfall), so I really hate front-end.
+I really hate front-end development.
+That's why this site was created using [hugo](https://gohugo.io/) and a 3rd-party 3rd-party [theme](https://github.com/LordMathis/hugo-theme-nightfall).

 If you have some interesting projects, make sure to contact me.
 I would really appreciate to participate.